 eSRS is a web-based reporting tool to collect subcontracting accomplishments and share the information with the awarding official.

-FAPIIS contains data entered by government personnel into the FAPIIS input module in CPARS and the Performance Information section of SAM.
-Awardee-entered information is entered in and retrieved from the Entity Management section of SAM.
+FAPIIS contains data entered by government personnel into the FAPIIS input module in CPARS and the performance information section of SAM.gov.
+Awardee-entered information is entered in and retrieved from the entity management section of SAM.gov.

-FPDS-NG contains publicly available information about all unclassified contract actions exceeding the micro-purchase threshold and any modifications to those actions that change previously reported data, regardless of dollar value.
-Contract data reports, the reporting function of FPDS-NG, was integrated into SAM.gov on October 17, 2020.
+FPDS contains publicly available information about all unclassified contract actions exceeding the micro-purchase threshold and any modifications to those actions that change previously reported data, regardless of dollar value.
+Contract data reports, the reporting function of FPDS, was integrated into SAM.gov on October 17, 2020.
 The remaining functions will transition later.

 The Federal Service Desk, managed by the IAE, provides support for SAM.gov, FPDS, eSRS, and FSRS.
-Users can access this free resource by toll-free phone, by web form, and by web chat.
-Users can also search through a database of frequently asked questions at FSD.gov.
+Users can access this free resource by toll-free phone, web form, and web chat.
+Users can also search frequently asked questions at FSD.gov.
 The feedback IAE receives through the FSD is integral to how we improve services and systems to enhance customers’ experience.

 Traveler reimbursement is based on the location of the work activities and not the accommodations, unless lodging is not available at the work activity, then the agency may authorize the rate where lodging is obtained.